RyanBijkerk/thebrewnewb-website/_posts/2021-09-19-spicy-mango-ipa.md

 #rating: 4.5
 ---
 This is a first brew using a new kettle for a spicy mango IPA.
 This recipy is collected from the [Hobbybrouwen](http://hobbybrouwen.nl/){:target="_blank"} forum and created by [Ramon](https://www.hobbybrouwen.nl/forum/index.php/topic,39916.0.html){:target="_blank"} from
 [Milky Road Brewery](https://www.milkyroadbrewery.nl/){:target="_blank"}.
 It is an IPA using 5 different hops including fresh mango and Madame Jeanette peppers.
-This beer won the first price at the ONK back in 2019, described as well balanced bitterness with sweet with a nice bite of the peppers.
+This beer won the first price at the ONK (Open Dutch Championships amateur beer brewing) back in 2019, described as well balanced bitterness with sweet with a nice bite of the peppers.

 To scale the recipy to the 10 liters [BrewFather](https://share.brewfather.app/uBb7GSyMzVQaiY){:target="_blank"} is used.